reimagined/resolve/docs/modules/uploader.md

 title: Uploader
 ---

 The **@resolve-js/module-uploader** module implements the file upload functionality.
+This module is a higher level wrapper to the [uploader API](../api/api-handler/uploader.md).

 ## Installation